Frijoles refritos are easy to make, and Borlotti beans work really well.

 From Joe Foster

-My favorite bean dish, using our large white “Aztec” beans, fresh or dry, or borlotti beans.
+My favorite bean dish, using our large white “Aztec” beans, or borlottis.

 This is my very favorite bean dish.
 It works especially well with the large white “Aztec” beans that some of us grow on our plots, dried or fresh.
 It might be even more delicious with borlotti beans, it that is possible.
 It serves 2 or 3 people.